kindermannhubert/ExtensibleILRewriter/README.md

-# ILTools
+# ExtensibleILRewriter
 This project will provide set of IL rewriting (more generally assembly rewriting) tasks.

-The first category of those tasks is Contracts which are intended to replace Microsoft.Contracts.
-The reason for introducing new set of code contracts to .NET is that ILTools.Contracts will be much more configurable and will allow you to use your custom assert violations handling.
+All those task will be easily configurable by XML document.
+You can provide your custom code providers for existing tasks or you can easily create your own rewriting processors.